Brand vs. Reputation: What’s The Difference?

 • Do the Google results you see align with the way you defined your brand?

-Align your brand with your reputation.
-If you are unhappy with your Google results, create a strategic plan to align your brand with your reputation.
+Ideally, our brand and reputation should work together so that they are completely aligned.
+For example, if you are unhappy with your Google results, create a strategic plan to align your brand with your reputation.

 • Generate and promote positive content that promotes your ideal brand and your ideal self.